-Basic electrical safety precautions should be followed to protect yourself from harm and the SC809 from damage.
+Basic electrical safety precautions should be followed to protect yourself from harm and the SC808 from damage:

 - Be aware of the locations of the power on/off switch on the chassis as well as the room's emergency power-off switch, disconnection switch or electrical outlet.
-If an electrical accident occurs, you then can quickly remove power from the system. - Do not work alone when working with high voltage components.
+If an electrical accident occurs, you can then quickly remove power from the system. - Do not work alone when working with high voltage components.

-- Power should always be disconnected from the system when removing or installing main system components, such as the serverboard, memory modules and the DVD-ROM/USB comport unit.
-When disconnecting the power, you should first power down the system with the operating system and then unplug the power cords from all the power supply modules in the system. - When working around exposed electrical circuits, another person who is familiar with the power-off controls should be nearby to switch off the power, if necessary. - Use only one hand when working with powered-on electrical equipment.
+- Power should always be disconnected from the system when removing or installing main system components, such as the serverboard, memory modules and the DVD-ROM and floppy drives (not necessary for hot swappable drives).
+When disconnecting power, you should first power down the system with the operating system and then unplug the power cords from all the power supply modules in the system. - When working around exposed electrical circuits, another person who is familiar with the power-off controls should be nearby to switch off the power, if necessary. - Use only one hand when working with powered-on electrical equipment.
 This is to avoid making a complete circuit, which will cause electrical shock.
 Use extreme caution when using metal tools, which can easily damage any electrical components or circuit boards they come into contact with. - Do not use mats designed to decrease electrostatic discharge as protection from electrical shock.
 Instead, use rubber mats that have been specifically designed as electrical insulators. - The power supply power cord must include a grounding plug and must be plugged into grounded electrical outlets. - Serverboard battery: CAUTION There is a danger of explosion if the onboard battery is installed upside down, which will reverse its polarities This battery must be replaced only with the same or an equivalent type recommended by the manufacturer.
-Dispose of used batteries according to the manufacturer's instructions. - DVD-ROM laser: CAUTION This server may have come equipped with a DVD-ROM drive.
+Dispose of used batteries according to the manufacturer's instructions. - Please handle used batteries carefully.
+Do not damage the battery in any way; a damaged battery may release hazardous materials into the environment.
+Do not discard a used battery in the garbage or a public landfill.
+Please comply with the regulations set up by your local hazardous waste management agency to dispose of your used battery properly. - DVD-ROM laser: CAUTION this server may have come equipped with a DVD-ROM drive.
 To prevent direct exposure to the laser beam and hazardous radiation exposure, do not open the enclosure or use the unit in any unconventional way.